rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 ## Wheels

 Some Python packages are not written in Python (are not pure-Python), they contain code that must be compiled.
 Pip provides pre-compiled packages for desktop OSes, but not for Android.
 P4a addresses this with [recipes](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes), but not all impure packages are available.
 AVOID DISAPPOINTMENT, check availability first.
+[See also.](#requirements)

 ## Meta-information